yoronneko/govern/README.md

 pi@rpi3b:~ $
 ```

-To start, stop, or show a specific process, say, type ``govern.sh sample.conf.sh start`` to start a process described in sample.conf.sh.
+If you want to start, stop, or display a specific process, for example, use ``govern.sh sample.conf.sh start`` to initiate the process defined in sample.conf.sh.

-The configration file requires setting the environmental variables of CMD, ARGS, and MARK.
-Please see ``local/sample.conf.sh`` for more details.
+The configuration file necessitates the definition of environment variables of CMD, ARGS, and MARK.
+For further details, please refer to ``local/sample.conf.sh``.

 ## License